 Types of Reference Checks

-A personal reference check is when you contact a candidate’s personal references, such as a friend or family member.
+This involves contacting a candidate’s personal references, such as a friend or family member.
 The reference check questions you ask can help you learn about the character of the candidate.

 - What is your personal relationship with the candidate?